mattmakai/fullstackpython.com/source/content/pages/10-misc/1005-change-log.markdown

 ## 2014
 ### July
+* Merged pull request for Django page and updated Django page with project template section.
 * New Django example project resources.
 * Rewrote parts of source control and CSS pages for clarity.
 * Merged typo fixes PR #32.